Interested in making a move into the lucrative field of computer science?

 Let’s take a quick tour through all the options on offer, starting with some master’s degrees in the Sunshine State.

 Computer Science Master’s Programs in Florida

-- Florida State University (FSU) has a number of graduate level programs, providing some options depending on student interests and career intentions.
+- Florida State University (FSU) has several graduate-level programs, providing some options depending on student interests and career intentions.
 An MS in Computer Science at FSU can major in computer science generally, or specialize in cybersecurity or network and system administration.
 In-state tuition is less than half of out-of-state tuition, so it’s a great value for locals!

 - University of Central Florida (UCF) is another great option, with a huge range of specializations under the broader heading of computer science.
 Whether you have an interest in cybersecurity or financial technology (FinTech), UCF will have a program to match your needs.
 For locals, these degrees can be obtained at less than $400 per credit hour – which is a real bargain.

-- Last but not least is going to be the University of Florida (main campus), which is the top-ranked option of the bunch.
+- Last but not least is the University of Florida (main campus), which is the top-ranked option of the bunch.
 With an incredibly low tuition of $149 per credit hour for Florida residents, this is a great value degree program at the graduate level.
-There are three concentrations on over, Computer Science, Human-Centered Computing, and Computer Engineering.
+There are three concentrations, Computer Science, Human-Centered Computing, and Computer Engineering.

 Online Computer Science Programs in Florida